Murphy’s homer in 8th helps Rockies beat Reds 3-2

 The last time pitchers started against each other with the same color as a last name — and same spelling — was Jumbo Brown of the New York Yankees versus Lloyd Brown of Boston on July 26, 1933, according to Stats.

-The Reds reinstated LHP Wandy Peralta from the injured list after healing from a strained right hip flexor.
+The Reds reinstated LHP Wandy Peralta from the injured list after healing from a strained right hip flexor. … Sonny Gray recorded his 900th career strikeout.

 FIELD DAY